 - You have less than 2 seconds to earn the click, meaning that the first 100 characters are key.
 Start with the important facts

-- Include keywords from your channel tags and other important keywords your audience are using to find videos on YouTube
+- Include keywords from your channel tags and other important keywords your audience is using to find videos on YouTube

 - What type of video will your viewers find?
 Lists, statistics, how-tos, demos, reviews.
 Yes, declare this in your channel description